Travels through History

 The Commander in Chief orders the cessation of Hostilities, between the United States of America, and the King of Great Britain, to be publickly proclaimed, to morrow at the Newbuilding and that the proclamation, which will be communicated therewith, be read tomorrow evening at the Head of every Regiment and Corps of the Army—After which the Chaplains with the several Brigades will render thanks to the Almighty God, for all his mercies, particularly, for his over-ruling the wra[th] of man, to his own glory, and causing the rage of War, to cease amongst the Nations.

-With the official ceasing of hostilities, the cantonment became the site of the Continental Army’s “evening parade.”
-As regiment after regiment began to demobilize while maintaining sufficient force to ensure the British commander-in-chief, General Guy Carleton, would evacuate New York City at the appointed time.
-The dwindling forces eventually moved downriver to the vicinity of West Point and Verplank's Point.
-Communication with the British in New York City became critical as the officers who once managed war now had to manage a return to peace.
+With the official end of hostilities, the cantonment became the site for the Continental Army’s “evening parade.”
+As regiment after regiment began to demobilize while keeping enough force to ensure that the British commander-in-chief, General Guy Carleton, would evacuate New York City at the scheduled time, the shrinking forces eventually moved downriver to near West Point and Verplank's Point.
+Communication with the British in New York City became vital as the officers who once managed war now had to oversee a return to peace.

 No comments: